Facts and Figures

 Brigham Young University–Hawaii is:

-- Part of the LDS Church Educational System, which serves almost half a million people worldwide in higher education, seminaries and institutes, elementary and secondary schools, and continuing education and literacy programs.
-In addition to BYU–Hawaii, the system includes BYU in Provo, Utah; BYU–Idaho in Rexburg, Idaho; LDS Business College in Salt Lake City; and elementary or secondary schools in many countries, including Mexico, Fiji, Indonesia, Tonga and Western Samoa.
+- Part of the Church Educational System (CES) of The Church of Jesus Christ of Latter-day Saints, which serves almost half a million people worldwide in higher education, seminaries and institutes, elementary and secondary schools, and continuing education and literacy programs.
+In addition to BYU–Hawaii, the system includes BYU in Provo, Utah; BYU–Idaho in Rexburg, Idaho; Ensign College in Salt Lake City; and elementary or secondary schools in many countries, including Mexico, Fiji, Indonesia, Tonga and Western Samoa.

 - Accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC).

 Laie, Hawaii (population 7,000) is situated 35 miles north of Honolulu on the island of Oahu.
 The 100-acre campus is nestled between lush mountains and ideal shoreline.
 The average annual temperature is 77 degrees F (25 C); the average annual precipitation is 23 inches (584 mm).

 BYU–Hawaii is closely linked with the Polynesian Cultural Center, the number-one paid tourist attraction in Hawaii, where many BYU–Hawaii students work as performers, guides, food service personnel, and in a variety of other positions to help pay for their education at BYU–Hawaii.
 Each year because of the employment the PCC offers, hundreds of students who would ordinarily be unable to afford a college education have that opportunity.

 Approximately 90% of BYU–Hawaii students are employed, either at the Polynesian Cultural Center or on-campus part-time while earning their degree.